Emergency Dentistry – Flint, MI

 Same-Day Care When You Absolutely Need It

 Dental emergencies are not something that should ever be downplayed, even if it may not seem serious at first.
 When a tooth is knocked out due to a sporting injury or your tooth is in pain because of an untreated cavity, you need to visit Dr. Naik so she can properly treat your condition and get you out of discomfort.
-Our office is dedicated to same-day treatment, even on days when our office is closed.
-Don’t wait to get treated; call our office to get the help you need!
+Our dental office is dedicated to same-day treatment, even on days when our dental office is closed.
+Don’t wait to get treated; call our dental office to get the help you need with emergency dentistry in Flint, MI!

 Why Choose Chitra P. Naik, DMD for Emergency Dentistry?

-- Same-Day Treatment – Including on Days Office is Closed
+- Same-Day Treatment – Including on Days the Dental Office is Closed

 - Accepts Most Major Dental Insurance Plans and Offers CareCredit